hexydec/htmldoc/docs/recycling.md

 ## HTML Attributes

-The whitespace and delimiting of attributes is not recorded when HTML documents or snippets are parsed into the HTMLDoc object, therefor if you recycle a document, the resulting HTML will have its attribute structure normalised:
+The whitespace and delimiting of attributes is not recorded when HTML documents or snippets are parsed into the HTMLdoc object, therefor if you recycle a document, the resulting HTML will have its attribute structure normalised:

 ```html